d3tourrr/kin-discord/README.md

+# ⚠️⚠️⚠️ THIS INTEGRATION IS DEPRECATED
+# GO TO [GITHUB.COM/d3tourrr/NomiKin-Discord](https://github.com/NomiKin-Discord) FOR THE NEW VERSION.
+THIS REPO IS NO LONGER MAINTAINED
+# ⚠️⚠️⚠️ THIS INTEGRATION IS DEPRECATED

+~~
 # Kindroid-Discord Integration

 [Kindroid](https://kindroid.ai) is a platform that offers AI companions for human users to chat with.
 They have opened v1 of their [API](https://docs.kindroid.ai/api-documentation) which enables Kindroid chatting that occurs outside of the Kindroid app or website.
 This Discord bot allows you to invite a Kindroid to Discord to chat with people there.